Peeragogy/Peeragogy.github.io/practice.md

 #### Example 1

-Now that new plans are being formed, the Wikimedia Foundation’s previous “five year plan” somewhat resembles a @wikimedia2011plan.
+Now that new plans are being formed, the Wikimedia Foundation’s previous “five year plan” somewhat resembles a Scrapbook [1].

 #### Example 2